dougsweetser/Q/docs/QM/BellsFuture.md

 Why use momentum in relativity, but momentum states in quantum mechanics?
 Momentum from the past lightcone can change the motion of the observer at the origin.
-The entire chain of events leading to that chang in the observer can be known.
+The entire chain of events leading to that change in the observer can be known.
 A space-like momentum state is different.
 Momentum states may never change the observer at the origin, here-now.
 The precise odds of a momentum state changing the momentum of an observer can be